anakail20/air_boltic_dbt_project/README.md

 ## Overview

 The project turns raw airplane data into tables and visualizations to help understand airplane usage, specifications, and revenue by model and manufacturer.
+ERD has also been created by using Excalidraw.

 ## Project Structure